ragibson/manim-videos/black_scholes_derivation/README.md

   what an option is.
 The option introduction includes an explicit example and the (call) payoff diagram.
 * [finding_a_fair_price.py](finding_a_fair_price.py): Mention the difficulty of pricing an asset that depends on (unknown) future stock prices, and how a simulation could address this.
+* [how_to_simulate.py](how_to_simulate.py): Explain qualities of a simulation that we would like to have, and the corresponding distribution that gives us these qualities is the lognormal distribution.
+* [determining_distribution_parameters.py](determining_distribution_parameters.py): Derive the PDF of a lognormal distribution and the parameters for a particular stock (mu, sigma).